 Croissant Day might be the easiest holiday to celebrate ever.
 The buttery, flaky goodness of croissants brings so much joy to the world every day.
 But on January 30th, let’s show extra appreciation for this splendid pastry.

-Croissant Day celebrates the delicious crescent-shaped pastry.
-Croissants are popular pastries in France and Austria, where they were invented.
+Although the first bakery to serve croissants opened in Paris, the origins of the croissant are actually Austrian.
 They were adapted from another crescent-shaped Austrian pastry called a Kipferl.
-It was the French imitators who named the pastry a croissant, the French word for crescent.
+Although it was the French imitators who named the pastry a croissant; which is the French word for crescent.
 There are many legends associated with the invention of the croissant, most of which have to do with celebrating the defeat of enemy forces.
-In one story it celebrates the French defeating the Umayyad forces who used the Islamic crescent moon as their symbol.
-In another story it celebrates the Austrians defeating the Ottomans, who had a crescent moon on their flag.
-Neither story can be proved, but they are both a testament to how ingrained croissants are in these two countries’ culture.
+In one story it celebrates the French defeating the Umayyad forces, who used the Islamic crescent moon as their symbol.
+In another story, it celebrates the Austrians defeating the Ottomans, who had a crescent moon on their flag.
+Neither story can be proven, but they are both a testament to how ingrained croissants are in these two countries’ culture.

 Did you know croissant dough rests for 24 hours before being baked?

 Because it’s not in crescent shape, a chocolate croissant is technically called: pain au chocolat

 Croissants frequently appear in movies, perhaps most notably, the croissant scene in It’s Complicated

 This treat dates back to the 13th century